 Including the hit singles “Six”, “Being A Girl”, “Legacy” and “Negative”

-Released little over a year after their No. 1 debut album, Mansun’s SIX was nothing less than a revelation.
+Released little over a year after their No. 1 debut album, strong>Mansun’s SIX was nothing less than a revelation.
 Arriving at the tail end of the Britpop era, SIX was a hugely ambitious spiralling, sprawling record that charted in the Top 10 on release and spawned four Top 40 singles.

 Concept-driven and spanning myriad genres, SIX was a record out of time made by a band at the peak of their creative powers – a collection of songs that fizzed with ideas and inspirations and fused elements of pop, electronica and progressive rock to Tchaikovsky sample, electronic drums and spooky synth lines.
 Lyrically, the songs referenced religious scepticism, gender dysphoria, Winnie the Pooh, L. Ron Hubbard, Stanley Kubrick, Orwell, Marxism and that most iconic TV show, the Prisoner.
 On top of all of that, the record featured a spoken word section from the legendary fourth Doctor Who – Tom Baker.
 The end result is a 70 minute, twelve-track brain warp, a record that would set Mansun apart from their peers forever.